 Mender's meta layer, meta-mender, has several branches that map to given releases of the Yocto Project.
-However, note that Mender is tested and maintained against the latest release branch of the Yocto Project only.
+However, note that Mender is tested and maintained against the latest LTS branch of the Yocto Project only.

 Older branches for the Yocto Project are still kept in meta-mender, but they might not work seamlessly as they are not continuously tested by Mender.
 If you need support for older branches we recommend subscribing to Mender commercial software support.

 For compatibility reasons, not all branches for the Yocto Project install the latest client by